Kitware/ParaView/Documentation/dev/git/develop.md

         $ git checkout -b release-my-topic origin/release

+    If subdmodules may have changed, the  run:

+        $ git submodule update

 3. Edit files and create commits (repeat as needed):

         $ edit file1 file2 file3